-When coworkers work together, it ensures that everyone is on the same page but also part of a productive work environment.
+When coworkers work together, it ensures that everyone is not only on the same page but also part of a productive work environment.
 By encouraging teamwork, employees will know what’s expected of them at all times.

 This is also a great way to divvy up the work, ensuring that nobody gets super overwhelmed having to do everything.
 It helps to ensure that each employee is carrying their weight, finding what position they fit best in, and able to contribute their ideas.

 When all employees are on the same page, it helps with the workflow.
 Management can more easily keep track of what everyone is doing at specific times.
 It also makes it easier for coworkers since they know who is doing what and how they can help.

 Communication is also an important tool in the workplace that is increased when a group works as a team.